Skip to content

 queue.ts

-// TypeScript does not have a built-in queue, so Array can be used as a queue
+// TypeScript does not have a built-in queue, can use Array as a queue

 const queue: number[] = [];